::The Climate Is Changing, and We Must Change With It::

 What Is Earth Day?

-Fifty-one years ago, 20 million Americans celebrated the inaugural Earth Day when they took to the streets to demonstrate for a clean, liveable environment.
+Fifty-four years ago, 20 million Americans celebrated the inaugural Earth Day when they took to the streets to demonstrate for a clean, liveable environment.
 Now, Earth Day activism is global and comes in many different forms.
-This year, whether you’re hosting an Earth Day luncheon, getting a to-go latte in a reusable coffee mug instead of a paper one, or taking a turn cooking dinner for your roommates, choosing vegan foods and drinks is the way to do good for the planet.
+This year, whether you’re hosting an Earth Day luncheon, getting a to-go latte in a reusable coffee mug instead of a disposable one, or taking a turn cooking dinner for your roommates, choosing vegan foods and drinks is the way to do good for the planet.

-Every individual who eats vegan saves up to 5000 litres of water, nearly 18 kilograms of grain, and nearly 3 square metres of forested land each day.
+Every individual who eats vegan saves up to 4164 litres of water, nearly 18 kilograms of grain, and nearly 10 square metres of forested land each day.
 So if planet Earth means the world to you (see what we did there?), do it a favour: try vegan!

 What Can You Do for Earth Day?

-There are lots of ways to celebrate your Go Vegan for Earth Day pledge!
-You can share fun facts with your friends on Twitter – tell them that 1 kilogram of meat equals the water usage of one year’s worth of showers.
-Or you can bring a vegan dessert to the office or to any gathering to share (or post a photo of your favourite vegan recipe on Instagram if you’re still working from home).
-Learn more about animal agriculture’s effects on the Earth by hosting a Cowspiracy or a Seaspiracy movie party (use Teleparty via Netflix or Zoom to watch with your friends remotely).
+You can share fun facts with your friends on X – tell them that 1 kilogram of meat equals the water usage of one year’s worth of showers.
+Or you can bring a vegan dessert to the office or to any gathering to share (or post a photo of your favourite vegan recipe on Instagram if you’re working from home).
+Learn more about animal agriculture’s effects on the Earth by hosting a Cowspiracy or Seaspiracy movie party (or use Teleparty via Netflix or Zoom to watch with your friends remotely).
 Animal agriculture is the industrial breeding, raising, and slaughter of animals or use of their eggs or milk for consumption.
-And of course, the number one way to honour Mother Earth on 22 April (or any ol’ day) is to choose vegan food.
+And of course, the number one way to honour Mother Earth on 22 April (or on any other day) is to choose vegan food.

 Earth Day, Animals, and the Planet We All Call Home